Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - As a First Time Visitor, I want to easily understand the main purpose of the page and learn more about the Vikings.

 Upon arriving at the page the title immediately gives the user an overview of the page content.

 ![Title](/assets/images/rm/title.png "Title")

-The options on the menu given further depth into what can be expected from the content.
+The options on the menu give further depth into what can be expected from the content.

 ![Navbar](/assets/images/rm/navbar.png "Navbar")

 The user can then find informaion about the vikings throughout the page starting with the summary paragraph, through to the timeline
 ![Top of Page](/assets/images/rm/top-of-page.png "Top of Page")